ThomasQTruong/VeryScuffedCobblemonBreeding/README.md

 # Very Scuffed Cobblemon Breeding
 My attempt to create a scuffed Cobblemon "breeding" for my friends and I to use.
+- This is my first ever mod! :)
 - It is an instant breeding system with a 5 minute default cooldown.
 - Can only breed Cobblemons from your PC.
 - Single player cooldown has a slight issue.